slatedocs/slate/source/includes/_endpoints.md

 In theory, SILA tokens can be transferred from any blockchain address to any blockchain address.
 This endpoint assumes that the recipient has been registered with Sila and has a handle.
 During Sila's beta phase, token transfers are restricted to whitelisted addresses (addresses which belong to KYC-verified users).
 After full launch, tokens will be transferable to any address.

-Also, since the Ethereum platform is currently the only platform we support (though we plan to support others), this will create one blockchain transaction.
+Since the Ethereum platform is currently the only platform we support (though we plan to support others), this will create one blockchain transaction.
 When other platforms are added, transfers from one platform to another will result in burning of tokens from an address on one platform to minting of tokens to an address on a different platform (two different blockchain transactions).

+**Important Note**: No transaction fees are charged in this beta version of the API.
+Expect this to change in upcoming future versions.

 ### Requests

-The request body at this endpoint is the [transfer_msg](#) JSON object.
+The request body at this endpoint is the [transfer_msg](#transfer_msg) JSON object.

+Both `authsignature` and `usersignature` headers are required for this request.

 ### Responses